onap/vnfrqts-requirements/docs/Chapter5/Tosca.rst

     :introduced: casablanca

-    The VNF package Manifest file **MUST** contain: VNF package meta-data, a list of all artifacts (both internal and external) entry’s including their respected URI’s, an algorithm to calculate a digest and a digest result calculated on the content of each artifacts, as specified in ETSI GS NFV-SOL004.
+    The VNF package Manifest file **MUST** contain: VNF package meta-data, a list of all artifacts (both internal and external) entry's including their respected URI's, an algorithm to calculate a digest and a digest result calculated on the content of each artifacts, as specified in ETSI GS NFV-SOL004.
 The VNF Package MUST include VNF Identification Data to uniquely identify the resource for a given VNF provider.
 The